 - It pours fine, but could be better.

-- It makes enough froth for two cappuccinos, that's ideal for me but may not be enough for some people.
+- It makes enough froth for a couple of cappuccinos, that's fine for my wife and I, but may be too little for some people's needs.

 Achieving the Correct Temperature

-Getting the milk to the right temperature can be tricky, especially when using a handheld frother.
+Heating the milk to the right temperature can be tricky.
 If the milk isn't hot enough, it won't be at the correct consistency, if it gets too hot, it becomes scolded.

 The most accurate way to get the temperature right is to use an espresso thermometer.
-The ideal temperature for frothing is around 150ºF to 155ºF, go over 170ºF and the milk will taste burned.
+The ideal temperature for frothing is around 150ºF to 155ºF, above 170ºF and the milk will taste burned.

 © 2014 Paul Goodman